 Basil Triklinios, hypatos and strategos of Anabarza (eleventh century)

-Bust of St. George with a spear held vertically in his right hand and a shield in his left.
-Vertical inscription in two columns: Ὁ ἅ(γιος) [Γ]εώργ(ιος).
+Bust of St. George with spear held at an angle in his right hand and shield in his left hand.
+Vertical inscription: Ὁ ἅ(γιος) (in cross form) [Γ]εώργ(ιος), on the assumption that the Γ of the first column is used twice.
 Border of dots.
-Vertical inscription.

 Κύριε βοήθει Βασιλείῳ ὑπάτῳ καὶ στρατηγῷ Ἀναβάρζις τὸν Τρικλίννιον.

 Lord help Basil Triklinios, hypatos and strategos of Anabarza.

 The remnants of an earlier strike appear along the lower edge of the reverse, where the following large letters can be distinguished: μ...[στρατη]λάτης [τῆς] Ἀνα(τολῆς) ὁ Βρ[υέννιος?].
 It would appear that an eleventh-century stratelates of the East, based in Antioch, possibly named Bryennios, sent a sealed letter to his subordinate the strategos of Anabarza, who afterwards reused the attached seal for his own correspondence.

 We note that a Bryennios Vatatzes is attested as stratelates of the West in the eleventh century: N. Mouchmov, “Un nouveau boullotirion byzantin,” 190.
 On the early history of the Bryennios family of the eleventh century, see Seibt, Bleisiegel, no. 102.